emdros/example-databases/README.md

 # example-databases
-Example data for creating Emdros databases
+Example data and code for creating Emdros databases